By Richard Krugel

 Some analysts, including myself, draw extra lines called warning lines which are again parallel to the upper and lower median lines.
 When price reaches a warning line it often signals a change in trend or the last place where an existing trend needs to reverse from after a correction.

-Judging by the chart above it becomes clear how well price found support or resistance at the median lines during that trend.
+Judging by the chart above it becomes clear how well price found to support or resistance at the median lines during that trend.

 Variations of the Andrews Pitchfork

-The Andrews pitchfork is considered a standard pitchfork but there are two other variations of the standard setting: Schiff pitchforks and modified Schiff pitchforks.
+The Andrews pitchfork is considered a standard pitchfork but there are two other variations of the standard-setting: Schiff pitchforks and modified Schiff pitchforks.

 We will be focusing on the Schiff pitchfork as the modified Schiff pitchfork setting is not commonly used.
-A Schiff pitchfork is drawn using three important pivots (green arrows), exactly the same as a standard pitchfork but what differs with the Schiff setting is that the angle or slope of the median line is much flatter than that of a standard setting.
+A Schiff pitchfork is drawn using three important pivots (green arrows), exactly the same as a standard pitchfork but what differs with the Schiff setting is that the angle or slope of the median line is much flatter than that of a standard-setting.